-The Tobacco-Related Disease Research Program (TRDRP) funds research that spans social, behavioral and biomedical sciences and has the common objective of achieving positive health equity for all Californians.
+The Tobacco-Related Disease Research Program (TRDRP) funds research that spans social, behavioral and biomedical sciences and has the common objective of improving the health and well-being of all Californians.
 Despite having one of the lowest smoking rates in the country, smoking prevalence remains high among California populations that are also plagued by other negative effects of structural and social determinants of health.
 A primary goal of TRDRP is to reduce the negative impact of tobacco use within these "tobacco priority populations3".
 To address this goal, applicants should focus on diseases that are causally linked to tobacco use and on studies that can discern and reduce tobacco-related health disparities.
-In addition, culturally-informed research is needed on the behavioral effects of commercial tobacco product use and effective cessation strategies, particularly for tobacco priority populations.
+In addition, culturally-informed behavioral research is needed to better understand use patterns and barriers to quitting commercial tobacco products in order to develop more effective cessation strategies, particularly for tobacco priority populations.
 Research outcomes should be useful for informing policymakers and the general public about the physical harm of tobacco product use and tobacco and nicotine industry marketing practices.
-Communicating evidence-based research helps inform the design of effective policy interventions.
+Clear communication of evidencebased research to policymakers and the public helps inform the design of effective policy interventions.
 TRDRP requires investigators to plan how they will disseminate their research findings by communicating with and engaging community members.
-These approaches are directly aligned with the TRDRP Five Year Strategic Plan, the plan of the Tobacco Education and Research Oversite Committee (TEROC), Achieving Health Equity: Breaking the Commercial Tobacco Industry's Cycle of Addiction, Death, and Environmental Degradation and the CA Endgame Initiative, which seeks to end the sale and use of all commercial tobacco products in the state.
+These approaches are directly aligned with the TRDRP Five Year Strategic Plan, the plan of the Tobacco Education and Research Oversite Committee (TEROC), and the CA Endgame Initiative, which seeks to end the sale and use of all commercial tobacco products in the state.

 The tobacco and nicotine industry continues to launch new products, for example, oral nicotine pouches, introduced as recently as 2022.
 While individual products may experience fluctuations in use over time, new commercial tobacco products remain remarkably popular, especially among adolescents and some populations that are disproportionately affected by commercial tobacco product use.
 Yet, the effects of nicotine itself, flavorings, synthetic cooling agents, and other additives used in these products are not well understood.
-TRDRP will continue to fund research analyzing the toxicological, health, and social behavioral effects of these products and their constituents.
+TRDRP will continue to fund research analyzing the addictive, toxicological, health, and social behavioral effects of these products and their constituents.
 Studies using cell or animal models, human subjects, and/or Big Data strategies to integrate multiple types of data are needed to fully understand the effects of these products.
 To create the base of scientific evidence to effectively end the sale and use of all commercial tobacco products, TRDRP also remains committed to supporting research on prevention and cessation of the use of flavored nicotine products, including menthol and synthetic cooling agents such as WS-23 and WS-3, and on the impact or effectiveness of state and local policies banning the sale of flavored tobacco products.